Kristina01111000/Drws_site/README.md

 For heading switch to with dr w as your guide, make the drw part smaller text, make other part bigger

-Change 4 element personhood score to your 4 element balance score Put dr ws videos page under health topics, remove the stuff on the page from header On yoga and you page , remove free wording, put the image up higher, after the three bullet points, after image put “click here for more”,links to
+Change 4 element personhood score to your 4 element balance score On yoga and you page , remove free wording, put the image up higher, after the three bullet points, after image put “click here for more”,links to
 put the three paragraphs On the yoga and you continued page, Look up how to send reminder emails when someone hasn't finished a lesson (for yoga challenge)